Chapter 1 - Standard Infection Control Precautions (SICPs)

 1.1 Patient Placement/Assessment for infection risk

-- With diarrhoea, vomiting, an unexplained rash, fever or respiratory symptoms.
+- With symptoms such as loose stools or diarrhoea, vomiting, fever or respiratory symptoms.

-- Who have been hospitalised outside Scotland in the last 12 months.
+- Who have been hospitalised outside Scotland in the last 12 months (including those who received dialysis).

 For assessment of infection risk see Section 2: Transmission Based Precautions.